-Johnstons of Elgin’s mill has presided over the river in Elgin since 1797; the only one in the country to oversee all processes, from raw material through to finished article, be it accessories, knitwear, woven fabrics or a cashmere throw.
-As Alan Scott, creative director, explains: ‘Johnstons has sourced, washed, dyed, milled, spun, woven, finished and produced the garments in a truly vertical process.
+Sitting on the banks of the River Lossie in Scotland is one of the last vertical woollen mills in Britain.
+It has been there since 1797, overseeing all the processes from raw material to finished article – ‘goat to garment’.
+As Alan Scott, creative director, says, ‘Johnstons has sourced, washed, dried, milled, spun, woven, finished and produced the garments in a truly vertical process.
 Our mill is one of the very few left in the world to do this.’
 And it has been doing it for over 220 years.

 JOHNSTONS OF ELGIN NEWMILL, ELGIN, MORAY, SCOTLAND IV30 4AF +44 (0)1343 554000